TriumphLLC/Blend4Web/doc_src/animation.rst

 * *RotScale* -- a combination of *Rotation* and *Scale*.

-If a mesh object is animated it is required to activate the ``Force Dynamic Object`` option on the ``Rendering Propetries`` panel under the object properties tab.
+If a mesh object is animated it is required to activate the ``Force Dynamic Object`` option on the ``Rendering Properties`` panel under the object properties tab.

 .. _skeletal_animation: